 - Makes campus hiring harder if institutions blacklist such employers.

-Safe policy for employers is simple.
-Do not charge any deposit or internship fee.
+Safe policy: do not charge any deposit or internship fee.
 If you need interns to use a uniform or tools, provide them at company cost or on a returnable basis.

 Labels on paper matter less than reality on the ground.
 If someone called an intern works like a regular team member, your company can be held to employee obligations for that person.